BenAidlin/SearchEngineOnWikipedia/README.md

 ### Capabillities
 Through the engines end points, you can retrieve information using 5 different techniques:
 - Search: retrive information with a query, use both body and title index (0.65-0.35 ratio of results favoring the body).
 Also include page rank and page view consideration in return order.
 - Search body: retrive information only through the wiki page body.
-Use tf-idf measure for comparrison, with a tf-idf thresh of over 0.45 per term.
+Use tf-idf and cosine similarity measure for comparrison, with a tf-idf thresh of over 0.45 per term.
 - Serach title: retrive information only through the wiki page title.
 Use a binary ranking of terms existing or not in the title.
 More terms in title get priorotize.
 - Search anchor: retrive information only through the wiki page title.
 Use a binary ranking of terms existing or not in the title.
 More terms in title get priorotize.
 - Get pageview: retrive a specific wiki page amount of views.